 Any changes to the charter must be approved by residents through a public vote.
 Your vote decides how our government works.

 The proposed Charter amendments below are part of an effort to modernize, clarify and clean up sections of the City Charter.
 On April 7, 2026, the City Commission reviewed 25 proposed Charter amendments and provided direction to move forward with 11 items for the 2026 ballot.
 The remaining items will continue through public input and feedback.
+On June 19, 2026, the City Commission voted to create two new Charter Officer positions for Police and Fire Chiefs

-• City Commission reviewed 25 Charter amendments on April 7, 2026.
+City Commission reviewed 25 Charter amendments on April 7, 2026.

-• Direction was given to focus on cleanup items.
+Direction was given to focus on cleanup items.

-• 18 items are approved for the 2026 ballot.
+20 items are approved for the 2026 ballot.

-• 7 remaining items are being shared for public input and possible future consideration.
+7 remaining items are being shared for public input and possible future consideration.

-• Public outreach includes the Council of Fort Lauderdale Civic Associations and Strategic Communications.
+Public outreach includes the Council of Fort Lauderdale Civic Associations and Strategic Communications.

 Reorganizes candidate qualifications, requires candidates to be City electors, accounts for redistricting, defines permanent residency and changes the residency requirement from six months to 12 months.